DDSnarr/First-Project-Playground/README.md

 Also, all of your code and code history will go in this github repository so you can learn how `git` works.
 Its a good practice to use this, and it makes your life easier over time as a project grows.

-Some preliminary things you should do before starting
+Some preliminary things you should know before starting

 1. Make sure python is installed.